 Does the University Chapel Provide a Wedding Director?

 You are responsible for hiring a wedding director.
-The Visitor Services & Retail Manager is not a professional wedding director and is here to help you only in arranging schedules and guiding you in your planning as it relates to the site.
+The Events and Conference Coordinator is not a professional wedding director and is here to help you only in arranging schedules and guiding you in your planning as it relates to the site.
 You should not ask the chapel staff to perform duties that relate to the progress of your ceremony; it is their duty to protect the integrity of the site.